anshumanbora/restaurant-finder/README.md

 	 - API endpoints
 		  -  user (Create, Delete, Update)
 		  -  favorites/user   (Get, Set)
-- I was also not able to the stretch goals of labelling the center of the map after a reverse Geocoding call to the google API and multiple languages adaptability due to my limited bandwidth.
+- I was also not able to do the stretch goals of labelling the center of the map after a reverse Geocoding call to the google API and multiple languages adaptability due to my limited bandwidth.
 I have worked with The Geocoding API before and I assume the potential implementation should be straightforward.